FDA Grants Breakthrough Therapy Designation to Psilocybin Therapy for Major Depressive Disorder

 The FDA designation will expand the number of people who can access psilocybin therapy, should Phase III trials be completed, and psilocybin is rescheduled as a depression treatment.
 Usona and COMPASS differ markedly in their approach.
 Usona is a not-for-profit organization, whereas COMPASS is for-profit.

 This announcement coincides with the release of a paper by the Johns Hopkins team on the possible mechanism underlying the effect of psychedelics such as psilocybin on depression.
 Apparently, “mental flexibility”, the ability to adapt to new situations, helps mediate states of depression and anxiety.

 As clinical research into depression and psilocybin therapy gathers pace, this announcement is a positive step forward towards the medical recognition and integration of psilocybin as a therapeutic tool used to reduce suffering.

-If you’re interested in learning how psychedelics can help you get in touch with your emotions and start to heal, but aren’t ready for a full-scale macrodose journey, take a look at our Microdosing Course.
+If you’re interested in learning how psychedelics can help you, but aren’t ready for a full-scale macrodose journey, take a look at our Microdosing Course.
 Using the latest research from cutting-edge scientists and doctors, we’ll help you develop a customized, step-by-step process to change habits, enhance creativity, and optimize performance.